Ben Roethlisberger: Personal life

 On July 23, 2011, Roethlisberger married Ashley Harlan, a physician assistant from New Castle, Pennsylvania.
-He and his wife have three children, Ben Jr., Baylee, and Bodie.
+He and his wife have three children.

 Roethlisberger is a Christian.
 Roethlisberger grew up as a Christian but recommitted to his faith in 2017.
 Roethlisberger has said "Go ahead and be the best athlete you can possibly be, and see if you can be a better Christian.
 That's what I'm trying to do now.
 I'm trying to be a better Christian than I am athlete and football player."

 Roethlisberger is a spokesman for Swiss Roots, a campaign intended to help Americans of Swiss origin reconnect with their Swiss ancestral heritage.
 In May 2006, Roethlisberger and his family traveled to Switzerland for a week.

 He has his own line of barbecue sauce, Big Ben's BBQ, and is an investor in tech startups, including neonatal care company, NeoLight.